Atoms vs Bits: Making Physical Products Improvable

 How does the feedback loop work technically?

 Each step in a product guide includes a simple interaction signal ("Was this helpful?" or a thumbs up/down).
 BrandedMark aggregates these signals across all users, weighted by recency.
-When a step's helpfulness score drops below a threshold, it's flagged for review.
+When a step's helpfulness score drops below a threshold, it is flagged for review.
 The AI drafts a suggested improvement based on common support queries about that step.
 The product team approves or edits the suggestion, and the update deploys immediately.

 What about products already in the field with printed manuals?